Neuroscientists focus on the brain and its impact on behavior and cognitive functions, or how people think.

 Scientific developments have enabled neuroscientists to study the nervous system’s structure, functions, development, abnormalities, and ways it can be altered.

-Affective neuroscience: Research looks at how neurons behave in relation to emotions.
+Affective neuroscience: Research looks at how neurons behave

 Behavioral neuroscience: This is the study of how the brain affects behavior.